DanSmithh/rocketQ-nlwDiscovery/README.md

 - Express
 - SQLite

-## **💻 Project**
+## 💻 Project

 Rocket Q is a webapp designed by Rocketseat in the 6th NLW week with the purpose to create chat rooms where others can make anonymous questions. 💰

-## **🔖 Layout**
+## 🔖 Layout

 You can check the layout under [this link](https://www.figma.com/file/v3w1iRz1PUlN1iaUdnRl7K/Roquet.q-%2302-(Copy)?node-id=159%3A1143&viewport=-5165%2C-1035%2C1.6507904529571533).

-## **📝 License**
+## :memo: License

 This project is under MIT license.

 ---

-Made with ♥ by myself together with Rocketseat 👋
+Made with ♥ by myself together with Rocketseat :wave: